 Cerebral palsy may be caused by inadequate oxygen going to the brain.
 This is called hypoxia.
 A lack of oxygen to the brain can be caused by malpractice of the doctor or hospital when a baby is born.
 The Dr. must do what he or she can do to ensure that the baby gets sufficient oxygen.
 Doctors are supposed to monitor the fetal heart rate when the baby is in the mother’s womb and when the baby is being born.
 Doctors are supposed to perform cesarean section surgery when it appears the baby may not be getting enough oxygen.
 Sometimes, when an umbilical cord is wrapped around the neck of the baby, the baby may not get sufficient oxygen.
 There are many other plays a doctor can negligently cause the baby to have cerebral palsy.

-In this form of sleep cerebral palsy patients often have involuntary motions.
+In this form of cerebral palsy, patients often have involuntary motions.
 This causes difficulty walking and standing upright.
 Patients have difficulty getting their hands to certain places when they try to do things.
 Have difficulty holding on to objects, especially things that require fine motor skills.

 Occupational therapy or physical therapy is commonly prescribed to help with the muscles in spastic cerebral palsy.
 This is prescribed frequently throughout the patient’s lifetime and contributes to huge future medical expenses.
 Sometimes doctors have to perform surgery on patients to help their spasticity and muscle problems.
 Doctors frequently use orthotics to help patients of cerebral palsy.

 However, not every cerebral palsy diagnosis is the result of negligence of the doctors.
 Sometimes the doctors do all they can to help the baby but the baby will develop cerebral palsy.